Fly fishing blog

 We got to grips with the fly casting and within an hour I tied on a blue flash Damsel and he started to fish for real.

 As I was busy looking through the fly box for the next fly to use I heard a shout and looked over to see Brians rod bent.
-He landed a nice stockie of about 1lb 10oz, followed later in the day by a cracking 3lb fish!
+He landed a nice stockie of about 1lb 10oz, followed later in the day by a cracking 3lb trout!
 Well done.

 Tom and I met on a windy Saturday morning and conditions were far from ideal.
 He got to grips very quickly with the basic overhead cast so I got him fishing within an hour.
 As his casting steadily improved I grabbed my own rod and fished next to him, in no time I was into a fish and passed Tom the rod.
 He played the fish well and when we netted it we were both impressed to see a lovely 4lb Rainbow Trout! the biggest from the fishery that week!